panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 ## 1. Defining methods on an object

-In JavaScript the method is a function stored in a property of an object.
-When calling the method, `this` becomes the object that method belongs to.
+In JavaScript, the method is a function stored in a property of an object.
+When calling the method, `this` becomes the object that the method belongs to.

 ### 1a.
 Object literal
 Since arrow function has a short syntax, it's inviting to use it for a method definition.
 Let's take a try: